WCCM (AM): Construction begins

 The following month it was announced that impressive art deco studios would be constructed in downtown Haverhill, while a transmitting building would be built on Silver Hill.
-The first 160 ft of the tower would be for AM transmissions at 1,490 kHz, while an isolated 80 ft mast on the top would be erected for later FM transmission at 96.1 MHz.
-James B. Dunbar, commercial manager of the station, said The Gazette reached agreement with the City of Haverhill to swap its approved call letters of WHGF with the police department’s radio station, WHAV.
-Al Taylor, recruited from WCAU in Philadelphia (now WPHT), and a former newspaperman who had interviewed Adolf Hitler, would become the first program director, and Herbert W. Brown became chief engineer.
+The first 160 ft of the tower would be for AM transmissions at 1490 kHz, while an isolated 80 ft mast on the top would be erected for later FM transmission at 96.1 MHz.
+James B. Dunbar, commercial manager of the station, said The Gazette reached agreement with the City of Haverhill to swap its approved call letters of WHGF with the police department's radio station, WHAV.
+Al Taylor, recruited from WCAU in Philadelphia, and a former newspaperman who had interviewed Adolf Hitler, would become the first program director, and Herbert W. Brown became chief engineer.

 With transmission facilities completed, the inaugural broadcast of the AM station was set to take place March 16, 1947, from temporary studios downtown.
-Programs that day included a drama, "One Way Ticket," starring Fred Waring and Myrna Loy.
+Programs that day included a drama, "One Way Ticket", starring Fred Waring and Myrna Loy.
 The new studios, being designed by local architect Clinton F. Goodwin, would be ready later that year.
-In an interview during the early 1980s, Goodwin admitted he toured other stations, including WEEI in Boston (now WEZE) to determine how best to design the studios.
-That may explain why the station’s facilities convey a 1930s' appearance.
-The new one-story studio building contained two large studios – one containing the requisite piano – and a small announcer’s booth.
+In an interview during the early 1980s, Goodwin admitted he toured other stations, including WEEI (590 AM) in Boston to determine how best to design the studios.
+That may explain why the station's facilities convey a 1930s' appearance.
+The new one-story studio building contained two large studios – one containing the requisite piano – and a small announcer's booth.
 There was also a large lobby with a double-paned window looking into the largest studio.
 Offices, just off the lobby, included a newsroom with a built-in bin to capture teletype paper.
-The basement contained record storage areas, an announcers’ lounge and the chief engineer’s office and work area.
+The basement contained record storage areas, an announcers' lounge and the chief engineer's office and work area.

 WHAV-FM signs on

 WHAV-FM finally went on the air April 14, 1948.
 WHAV-FM, as was the custom of the day, simply simulcasted the AM programs.
-Despite its earlier frequency announcement, the FM station was licensed on 92.5 MHz and is today known as WXRV.
+Despite its earlier frequency announcement, the FM station was licensed on 92.5 MHz.
 "FM broadcasting opens a new era for radio in Haverhill.
 It will give WHAV a second voice and will reach out into homes within a 50-mile radius of the city", The Gazette announced.